 “With distance learning, you manage your own education.
 You do need to be proactive with yourself and with your deadlines though.
 You have to want it for yourself.

 “One thing that’s been a massive godsend is how thorough the assignment briefs are.
-With most assignments from school or even at university, I find myself thinking that I don’t know what they’re asking me, but this has never ever happened with OSC.
+With most assignments from school or even at university, I find myself thinking that I don’t know what they’re asking me, but this has never ever happened with Open Study College.
 I’ve always known exactly what is being asked of me as it’s really clear.

-Having successfully completed the Access to HE course, Kacie is well on her way to pursuing her dream thanks to her hard work and dedication, as well as the huge advantages this course has already given her and will continue to give her in the future.
+Having successfully completed the Access to Higher Education diploma, Kacie is well on her way to pursuing her dream thanks to her hard work and dedication, as well as the huge advantages this course has already given her and will continue to give her in the future.